-Let's assume your laptop is your main tool for work, and you have it on for around 8 hours each day.
-With respect to power consumption, lets assume 40 watts.
+Let's assume your laptop is your main tool for work, and you have it on for around eight hours each day.
+With respect to power consumption, let's assume 40 watts.
 Having a laptop on for 2,300 hours/year is equivalent to:

 - Energy = 0.040 kW x 2,300 hr = 92 kWh